 Bill's childhood story about working in the Mr. Boston distillery

-We worked with Al (long distance) to publish his book memoir entitled The "Cute" One: Memoirs of a Grateful, Four-eyed Nerd with Quacky Feet.
-We also delivered five recordings so his family would not forget his voice.
+I worked with Al (long distance) to publish his book memoir entitled The "Cute" One: Memoirs of a Grateful, Four-eyed Nerd with Quacky Feet.
+I also delivered five recordings so his family would not forget his voice.
 Take a few minutes to listen to each story using the audio recordings below.
 Notice the intonation, accent, laugh, and emotion that cannot possibly be captured in print.
-We trust that you'll agree—your voice is an integral part of your Legacy of Love.
+I trust that you'll agree—your voice is an integral part of your Legacy of Love.

-When Jackie contacted us, she was writing chapters of her memory book on her own.
+When Jackie contacted me, she was writing chapters of her memory book on her own.
 She knew that she was about to tell the story of a difficult time in her life, and she wanted support as she confronted those memories.
-We helped Jackie finish the writing of volume one and volume two of her memory book.
-Then, we helped her sort, select, organize, and scan thousands of photographs.
+I helped Jackie finish writing volume one and volume two of her memory book.
+Then, I helped her sort, select, organize, and scan thousands of photographs.
 She didn't want to leave so many artifacts as a burden on her family.
-We've enjoyed meeting with Jackie a couple of times per month for the past couple of years, and we love hearing her stories!
+I've enjoyed meeting with Jackie a couple of times per month for the past couple of years, and I love hearing her stories!